-Finally, if your hospital administered the survey more than once, compare your most recent results with your previous results to examine change over time.
+Finally, if your hospital administered the survey more than once, compare your most recent results to your previous results to examine change over time:

 - Did your hospital have an increase in its scores on any of the survey composites or items?

 - Did your hospital have a decrease in its scores?

 - When you consider the types of patient safety actions that your hospital implemented between each survey administration, do you notice improvements in those areas?